getsentry/sentry/README.rst

 Note: the above example is using MySQL, and isn't going to give anywhere near a precise diff.

-Review the diff, then make any changes which appear nescesary.
+Review the diff, then make any changes which appear necessary.

 ###############
 Notable Changes